QuadSpinner/Gaea-Docs/source/Guide/0-Workflows/Graph.md

 Pressing `F4` once will layout the graph in a linear pattern.
 Pressing `F4` again lays out the graph in a waterfall pattern.
 In the waterfall pattern, Gaea will intelligently try to figure out the junctions in the graph and stagger the subsequence nodes accordingly.

 ### Quick Create Node
 Rather than setting up a node and then connecting it, you can drag a connection into empty space and use the quick create menu.
+You can click on a particular node name from the quick create menu, or you can type in node name which will show the list of matching nodes.
+Selecting node from this list connects to it.

 ### Connect to Connection
 Drop a connection on another connection to quickly connect to the same source node.